gearglow/ReptiliaWithATwist/The List.md

 > Ms. Potter,
 >
 > Thank you for informing me of this change.
 I'll update your file and accommodations accordingly.
+And yes, I'll avoid mentioning it to the headmaster.
+He does so get worked up over you to excess, and this is certainly none of his business.
+>
-Will you be undergoing the transition ritual at St. Mungo's before term starts?
+>Will you be undergoing the transition ritual at St. Mungo's before term starts?
 >
 >  -- Professor Minerva McGonagall
 >   Deputy Headmistress